 Who should join AGPI?

 It is AGPI’s objective to develop processes and standards in partnership with students, parents, secondary schools, guardianship providers and overseas agents, which promote respect, participation, trust, and open and honest communication.
+We offer different categories of membership:

 While there are many well-intentioned guardianship providers in Ireland, ranging from small to large, who have been providing quality programmes to students for many years, until now, there has been no association of quality providers to support the providers and the industry.